 Managing and Storing iPad Sets

 It is a good idea to utilise older pupils (P4 up) to manage their class iPads and potentially those used by younger pupils.
-By training up a number of pupils as ‘Digital Leaders’ teachers can ensure that iPads are regularly updated, the camera roll and unused apps are regularly deleted etc. Pupils can even research the best apps for learning and share how to use them with fellow pupils and teachers.
+By training up a number of pupils as ‘Digital Leaders’, teachers can ensure that iPads are regularly updated and that the camera roll and unused apps are regularly deleted etc. Pupils can even research the best apps for learning and share how to use them with fellow pupils and teachers.
 For more information about Digital Leaders click here.